duonl/synthpop-py/docs/source/functional descriptions/S_pMSE.md

 The computation of S_pMSE requires the following inputs:
 - An original dataset X with $n_o$ rows and $p$ variables
 - A synthetic dataset with $n_s$ rows and the same $p$ variables.
-The order of the columns is not relevant, but the column names must be controlled.
+The order of the columns is not relevant, but there needs to be a check that the column names match between both datasets.
 - A maximum number of groups $\text{max_bins} \in \mathbb{N}$ used to discretise numeric variables.

 Let $X$ and $Y$ be any columns of the original dataset.
 The output of the S_pMSE function is a dataset containing all pairs of variables $(X, Y)$ with their corresponding S_pMSE value.
 Because $\text{S_pMSE}(X, Y)$ and $\text{S_pMSE}(Y, X)$ are equal, $\text{S_pMSE}(Y, X)$ is neither calculated or included in the output dataset.